lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. admonition:: Hints
     :class: dropdown

-    The following steps are optional, but give a better result.
+    The following steps are optional, but give a better result:
     1) Only record data during the production run, not the equilibration.
-    2) Reduce the velocity to perform a nice and slow pulling of the graphene sheet.
+    2) Reduce the velocity to perform a nice and slow pulling of the CNT.
     3) Increase the magnitude of the total elongation.